Orika Africa

 Guidelines: eservices.immigration.go.tz/visa/guidelines

-• Passport valid for at least six months beyond entry date
+• Your passport must remain valid for at least six months from your date of arrival

-• An entry form must be completed on arrival (duration, destination, local contact)
+• An arrival declaration form must be completed on entry, including your length of stay, intended destination, and a local contact

 Health & Vaccines